Bay County Utility Services Department

 Where do I go, what do I need to do, and what do I need to bring to set up a new water and sewer account?

 To set up a new water and/or sewer account you must come in to the Bay County Utility Services Administration Building.
 You will need to complete an application, provide a picture ID, and pay a deposit.
-The deposit includes a water deposit of $40.00, a sewer deposit of $80.00, and a $15.00 non-refundable service charge which will total $135.00.
-If you have an irrigation meter there is an extra $40.00 deposit which will make your deposit $175.00.
+The deposit includes a water deposit of $75, a sewer deposit of $95, and a $15 non-refundable service charge which will total $185.
+If you have an irrigation meter there is an extra $60 deposit which will make your deposit $245, set up all together.
+If you choose to set up your irrigation account at a later date, you will have a deposit of $60 plus the $15 non-refundable service charge that will total $75 for the irrigation account.
 Deposits are retained on your utility account until you terminate services.
-Deposits are applied to your final bill and any outstanding fees.
-You will be billed or refunded the difference.
+They are then applied to your final bill and any outstanding fees.
+You will be billed for the remaining balance or refunded the difference.

 Where do I report water leaks or water emergencies?